Redmi 4A: Design

 The smartphone screen is made of glass.
 The body of the smartphone is made of matte plastic.

 From the back, the smartphone looks like the Xiaomi Redmi 4X.

 The microUSB connector and the microphone are located below.
 On top are 3.5 mm audio jack, a second microphone and IR port.
 On the left side, there is a hybrid slot for 2 SIM cards or 1 SIM card and a microSD format memory card up to 128 GB.
 On the right side are the volume buttons and the smartphone lock button.
 The speaker of the smartphone is located on the back panel.

 In Ukraine, Xiaomi Redmi 4A was sold in 3 colours: dark grey, gold and Rose Gold.

 Specifications

 Platform

 The smartphone received a Qualcomm Snapdragon 425 processor and an Adreno 308 graphics processor.

 Battery

 The battery received a volume of 3120 mAh.

 Camera

 The smartphone received a main camera of 13 MP, f/2.0 with autofocus and the ability to record video in resolution 1080p@30fps.
 The front camera has a resolution of 5 MP, an aperture of f/2.2 and the ability to record video in a resolution of 720p@30fps.

 Screen

 Screen IPS LCD, 5.0", HD (1280 × 720) with an aspect ratio of 16:9 and a pixel density of 296 ppi.

 Memory

 The smartphone was sold in 2/16 and 2/32 GB configurations.

 Software

 Xiaomi Redmi 4A was launched on MIUI 8 based on Android 6.0.1 Marshmallow.
 Was updated to MIUI 10 based on Android 7.1.2 Nougat.

-The REdmi 4A allows bootloader unlocking and custom ROMs installs, and as a result the phone can be updated to Android 14 with the degoogled CrDroid, LineageOS or LineageOS with microG.